The following steps are recommended in creating your CPD Plan in the Lawyer Portal.

-Step 1: Evaluate Last Year’s Plan
+Step 1: Create and Evaluate Your CPD Plan

-- What activities did I undertake pursuant to last year’s CPD plan?
+- What activities did I undertake pursuant to last year’s CPD Plan?

 - What activities will be of benefit to my practice?